nathanreyes/v-calendar/docs/datepicker.md

 By default, when the user selects a new date, it leaves the existing time value.
 To auto-adjust the time for selected dates, provide a `model-config` with the desired `timeAdjust` setting in `HH:mm:ss` format.
 All times use the specified `timezone`, or local timezone if none is provided.

+This example assigns the time of selected dates to noon in the browser's local timezone.

 <guide-datepicker-time-adjust />

 ```html